 On the female shrimp’s ‘shoulder,’ you can see the eggs developing in the ovary.
-The ovaries’ shape drapes across both sides of the shrimp – giving it an appearance of the saddle.
+The ovaries’ shape drapes across both sides of the shrimp – giving it the appearance of a saddle.
 Once the saddle becomes noticeable, it signifies that your female shrimp is ready to mate.

 After fertilization, the female will carry eggs with it until they’re ready to hatch.
 There are about 30 to 50 eggs in one clutch.

-When the eggs are close to hatching, you can even see the set of eyes on the eggs!
+When the eggs are close to hatching, you can even see a set of eyes on the eggs!